 Phytocompounds are gaining considerable attention because of their low toxicity, low cost, and public acceptance as dietary supplements.
 Phytocompounds used in cosmeceuticals include catechins, gallic acids, epicatechins, curcumin, hydroxylbenzoic and cinnamic acids, quercetin, ascorbic acids, luteolin, alpha and beta carotene, complex polysaccharides, and fatty acids.
 Even though various macrosized phytobioactive compounds are used in cosmeceutical formulations, their solubility and formulation type have limitations in enhancing the effect of phyto-based cosmeceuticals and therapy.
 The major limitations of phyto-based cosmeceutical therapy include less skin penetration, lower pro-longevity, less final quality and lower whitening effects.
 These qualities depend on the solubility and size of the active phytocompounds.
 Amino acid/peptide conjugates have been used as solubilizing agents for poorly water-soluble drugs.
 This leads us in search of novel amino acid/peptide-phytocompounds for enhanced skin health efficiency of cosmeceutical products.

 To produce a successful conjugates, selection of the linkage that exhibit bio-orthogonality, bond stability, and reversibility, as well as bio-compatibility plays an important role.Generally, the linkages (bonds) are stimulus-responsive, for example, responsive to an enzyme, pH, temperature, or irradiation.
-Conjugation based on amide, ester and thiol‐maleimide reactions, used in the earliest works, has been supplemented with organic carbamates, disulfide bond formation, and several chemo-selective reactions such as Heck, Sonogashira and Suzuki coupling, Diels-Alder cycloaddition, Click chemistry, Staudinger ligation, Michael’s addition, reductive alkylation and oxime/hydrazone chemistry.
+Conjugation based on amide, ester and disulfide bond formation, used in the earliest works, has been supplemented with organic carbamates, thiol–Maleimide reaction, and several chemo-selective reactions such as Heck, Sonogashira and Suzuki coupling, Diels-Alder cycloaddition, Click chemistry, Staudinger ligation, Michael’s addition, reductive alkylation and oxime/hydrazone chemistry.
 Conjugates have also been prepared by non-covalent coupling of functionalised polymers and proteins using bio-recognition.